Relativity and decoherence of spacetime superpositions: Relativity of Spacetime Superpositions

+is the gravitational potential sourced by particle $1$ positioned at $x_1^L$ and acting on the states of particle $2$.
+Note that our nomenclature $| \bar x_1 \rangle \equiv | x_1^L \rangle$ denotes the transformed final state in which particle 1 is measured, as per our formalism.

-The calculation above shows that GIE, originally explained as due to a quantum superposition of gravitating source masses, can be explained in terms of a test mass in a classical potential sourced by the other mass.
-Thus, independently of any other considerations, there is an inherent ambiguity in the interpretation of such experiments as testing quantum features of gravitational degrees of freedom.
-Indeed, using linearity of quantum theory the same amplitude is obtained from the expression Eq.\ \eqref{eq:BMVamplitdue_classical} in which the gravitational field only features as an external (classical) potential.
-We stress that this ambiguity is present because in the considered scenario only relative distances between the particles play a role in determining the final probability, and not their absolute locations relative to, say, the laboratory reference frame.
+The calculation above shows that GIE, originally explained as due to a quantum superposition of gravitational fields, and subsequently as a superposition of two-body spacetime metrics, can be explained in terms of a test mass prepared and measured in a superposition of four paths in the presence of a classical potential sourced by the other mass.
+Thus, there is an inherent ambiguity in the interpretation of such experiments as testing quantum features of gravitational degrees of freedom.
+Indeed, the latter interpretation is a variation of the celebrated COW (Collela-Overhauser-Werner) experiment \cite{collelaPhysRevLett.34.1472}, in which neutrons in a Mach-Zehnder interferometer oriented within the Earth's classical gravitational field experienced a gravitationally-induced phase shift dependent on the arm height.
+We stress that this ambiguity is present because in the considered scenario only relative distances between the particles play a role in determining the final probability amplitude, and not their absolute locations relative to, say, the laboratory reference frame.

-Consequently, the interpretation that the initial state Eq.\ \eqref{eq14} evolves into Eq.\ (\ref{eq16}) describing an entangled state of semiclassical spacetime metrics, while correct, is not required to predict the amplitude of interest in this proposal.
-Instead, the result of the experiment can be adequately described in terms of a superposition of distances between masses where the one designated as the source is fixed, and consequently the spacetime is fixed.
-This highlights again the inherent ambiguity in the notion of ``spacetime superposition'' if the superposed amplitudes differ by a diffeomorphism (or any symmetry of the dynamics).
+Consequently, the interpretation that the initial state Eq.\ \eqref{eq14} evolves into Eq.\ (\ref{eq15}) describing a superposition of semiclassical metrics sourced by the composite system comprised of both particles (the interpretation given by the authors of Ref.\ \cite{christodoulou2019possibility}) while correct, is not required to predict the amplitude of interest in this proposal.
+Witnessing the effect of the superposition, in particular that described by the state given in Eq.\ (\ref{eq15}) or equivalently Eq.\ (\ref{eq32}), would require a third test system residing in the spacetime jointly sourced by the two particles.
+In such a scenario, it is impossible to classically fix the positions of two of the systems via quantum coordinate transformations.

+Instead, the result of the experiment can be adequately described in terms of a superposition of distances between masses where the one designated as the source is fixed.
+Consequently, if we wanted to explicitly include a metric sourced by particle $1$, it likewise could be interpreted as fixed.
+Our analysis emphasizes that any interpretation of a physical process should not be based on a particular mathematical representation of the states--which as highlighted above, is inherently ambiguous for any superposition of amplitudes differing by a symmetry of dynamics.